wp-plugins/manage-issue-based-magazine/readme.txt

   * MIM Current Issue Widget: Displays current issue title and image if current issue is selected in MIM issue settings.
   * MIM Current Issue Category Widget: Displays list of issue categories for current issue.
   * MIM Issue Article Listing Widget: Displays list of articles for current issue.
-  * MIM Issue Listing Widget: Displays list of all Issues.
+  * MIM Issue Listing Widget: Displays list of published issues.
+When clicked on issue link, all the articles of the selected issues will be displayed.
+  * MIM Issue Browse Widget: Displays list of published issues.
+When clicked on issue link, user will be redirected to home page with content of selected issue.
+  * MIM Issue Feature Post Widget: Displays the most featured posts on your site.
+Provide the number of posts to be displayed.
+If empty, it displays all the featured post of current issue.

 = Coming Soon - Features in next upgrade =